 The Canadian cannabis industry continues to evolve at an extraordinary pace.
-The challenges posed by increasing competition and fragmentation, oversupply of cannabis, high taxation and price compression have been exacerbated by inflation, global supply chain disruptions, and constrained capital markets.
-While our share of market decreased across certain product categories during the quarter, we will continue to pursue growth in key categories by continuing to deliver high-quality, innovative products to our consumers.
+The challenges posed by increasing competition and fragmentation, oversupply of cannabis, high taxation, a robust illicit market and severe price compression have been further exacerbated by inflation, global supply chain disruptions, and constrained capital markets.